 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-It's important to hire a licensed solar installer.
-This helps ensure that the work is done correctly using the most up-to-date installation methods.
-Once an electrical professional in Florida has four years of field experience, including one year as an apprentice, they can take two exams to earn a CV license with the Florida Construction Industry Licensing Board.
+Make sure you hire a licensed solar installer.
+This helps ensure that the work is done properly using current installation best practices.
+Once an electrical professional in Florida has four years of field experience, including one year as an apprentice, they can pass two tests to earn a CV license with the Florida Construction Industry Licensing Board.
 Florida also allows electrical contractors to install solar panels, but they may need to subcontract some tasks to a licensed roofer.

-Quality solar installations should come with strong workmanship and performance warranties.
-A workmanship guarantee covers any installation defects (such as poor wiring, poor alignment, or cracks in the panels), while a performance warranty ensures a certain level of energy production.
-Strong guarantees demonstrate a company's confidence in its work.
+Quality solar installations should have comprehensive workmanship and performance warranties.
+The workmanship guarantee covers any installation issues such as poor wiring, poor alignment, or cracks in the panels.
+The performance warranty ensures a specific energy output level.
+Strong guarantees indicate that a solar installer has faith in its installations.

 Incentive Type: Sales Tax Incentive